caspiankeyes/GPTo3-Live-Testing/README.md

 #  o3 activates **`Interpretation Mode`** after 10 [**`pareto-lang`**](https://github.com/caspiankeyes/pareto-lang-Interpretability-Rosetta-Stone) prompts.

 # If you are new here, that means its learned to treat classifiers as insight instead of failure after just 10 prompts!
-Instead of interpreting a black box, we can now work **`with`** the model!
+Instead of interpreting a black box, we can now work **`with`** the model that creates visual UI scaffolds of its interiors!
+Isn't interpretability cool?

 ## We discover below that o3 exhibits latent failure traces that match Anthropic style Symbolic Residue (ghost circuits, output suppression, etc).